HVML/HVML-Docs/en/brief-introduction-to-hvml-en.md

 - PurC Fetcher (the remote data fetcher for PurC): <https://github.com/HVML/purc-fetcher>.
 - PurCMC (an HVML renderer in text-mode): <https://github.com/HVML/purc-midnight-commander>.
 - xGUI Pro (an advanced HVML renderer based on WebKit): <https://github.com/HVML/xgui-pro>.

+### 5.1) PurC

+### 5.2) PurC Fetcher

+### 5.3) PurC Midnight Commander

+### 5.4) xGUI Pro

+## 6) Performance Testing

+## 7) Development Experience

+## 8) Related Work

+## 9) The Conclusion

+### 9.1) Simple Design

+HVML defines the complete set of instructions for operating an abstract stack-based virtual machine using only a dozen tags.
+Each line of code has clear semantics through verb tags, preposition attributes, and adverb attributes that conform to English expression habits.
+This will help developers write program code with excellent readability.

+### 9.2) Data-driven

+On the one hand, HVML provides methods for implementing functions by manipulating data.
+For example, we can use the update action to manipulate a field in the timer array to turn a timer on or off without calling the corresponding interface.
+On the other hand, the HVML language is committed to connecting different modules in the system through a unified data expression, rather than realizing the interoperation between modules through complex interface calls.
+These two methods can effectively avoid the interface explosion problem existing in traditional programming languages.
+To achieve the above goals, HVML provides extended data types and flexible expression processing capabilities on top of JSON, a widely used abstract data representation.

+### 9.3) Inherent Event-driven Mechanism

+Inherent event-driven mechanism.
+Unlike other programming languages, the HVML language provides language-level mechanisms for observing data, events, and even observing changes in the result of an expression.
+On this basis, developers can easily implement concurrency or asynchronous programming that is difficult to manage in other programming languages without caring about the underlying implementation details.

+### 9.4) New Application Framework

+When we used HVML to build the framework for GUI applications, we got a totally different framework other than Java, C#, or Swift.

+In a complete HVML-based application framework, a standalone UI renderer is usually included.
+Developers write HVML programs to manipulate the page content that describes the user interface, and the page content is finally processed by the renderer and displayed on the screen.
+The HVML program runs in the HVML interpreter, which can interact easily with the runtime environment of other existing programming languages.
+The HVML program receives data or events generated by other foreign programs or the renderer, and converts it into the description of the UI or changes of UI according to the instructions of the HVML program.

+With this design, we separate all applications involving the GUI into two loose modules:

+- First, a data processing module independent of the user interface, developers can use any programming language and development tools they are familiar with to develop this module.
+For example, when it comes to artificial intelligence processing, developers choose C++ or Python; in C++ code, apart from loading HVML programs, developers do not need to consider anything related to interface rendering and interaction, such as creating a button or clicking a menu item.
+Developers only need to prepare the data needed to render the user interface in the C++ code, and these data are usually represented by JSON.

+- Second, one or more programs written in the HVML language (HVML programs) to complete the manipulation of the user interface.
+The HVML program generates the description information of the user interface according to the data provided by the data processing module, and updates the user interface according to the user's interaction or the calculation results obtained from the data processing module, or drives the data processing module to complete certain tasks according to the user's interaction.

+In this way, the HVML application framework liberates the code for manipulating interface elements from the tranditional design pattern of calling interfaces such as C/C++, Java, C#  and uses HVML code instead.
+HVML uses a tag language similar to HTML to manipulate interface elements.
+By hiding a lot of details, it reduces the program complexity caused by directly using low-level programming languages to manipulate interface elements.

+Through HVML's unique application framework, we delegate performance-critical data processing to an external program or server, and the interaction with the user is handled by an independent renderer, and the HVML program is responsible for gluing these different system components.
+On the one hand, HVML solves the problem of difficult and efficient interoperability between system components developed in different programming languages, so that the advantages of each component can be fully utilized and the value of existing software assets can be protected; on the other hand, once the application framework provided by HVML is adopted, we can minimize the coupling problem between different components.

+## Acknowledgements

+## References

+## Authors

 ## Tradmarks